reactiflux/reactiflux.com/pages/transcripts/kent-dodds.md

 **Q:**  Hey Kent, what do you think about TS in 2019?
 Is it must-know technology?
 Or can it be neglected? — czechue

-I wouldn’t say that TS is a must-know technology, but there’s a reason that Static Typing is [included in the testing trophy](testingjavascript.com)! :trophy:
+I wouldn’t say that TS is a must-know technology, but there’s a reason that Static Typing is [included in the testing trophy](testingjavascript.com)! 🏆

 [Read more](https://kentcdodds.com/blog/eliminate-an-entire-category-of-bugs-with-a-few-simple-tools)